A stain on a wedding dress is one of the most frequent types of wedding emergencies. Fortunately, there are many solutions!

 The best solution is to try to cover the stain with baking soda or talcum powder.
 You can also try using a solvent such as dry cleaning fluid or cigarette lighter fluid, but be aware that such solvents frequently discolor fabric.
 Be sure to test it on an unseen portion of the wedding dress first

-If the blood is still wet, moisten a cotton swab with your own saliva (or the saliva of the person whose blood it is), then gently rub it over the stain.
+If the blood is still wet, moisten a cotton swab with your saliva (or the saliva of the person whose blood it is), then gently rub it over the stain.
 It should come out.
 If it's dry, or nearly dry, dab the blood stain gently with very cold water on a white washcloth.
 Hold the cloth on the spot and see if blood breaks down and comes out.
 If that doesn't work, see if there is a first aid kit nearby with hydrogen peroxide, and dilute it (one part to nine parts water).
 Careful, hydrogen peroxide can bleach fabrics.
-Use the diluted solution to gently dab at the stain.
-When it starts to break down, go back to plain cold water.
+Use the diluted solution to dab at the stain gently.
+When it starts to break down, you must go back to plain cold water.
 Use chalk or talcum powder to disguise anything that doesn't come out

 Wedding Dress Stain Before the Wedding: